 The common story for tulips being introduced to Europe involves a Flemish diplomat named Ogier Ghiselin de Busbecq.
 He was the ambassador from Emperor Ferdinand I. to Suleyman the Magnificent and an avid herbalist.
 Suleyman, the longest-reigning sultan of the Ottoman Empire, had an impressive collection of flowers, even during winter, which Ogier wrote about in a letter in the 1550s.
 Many people believe the name tulip is of Turkish origin, being based on the word turban due to the shape of the tulip bulb.

 This buzz from abroad led to tulips being planted at Leiden University’s Hortus Botanicus.
-This is a botanical garden which is now one of the oldest in the world.
+This is a botanical garden that is now one of the oldest in the world.
 This is where the flower moved into the public consciousness, gaining mass appeal.
 One of the faculty members at Leiden even had his garden raided twice in 1596 and 1598, with thieves stealing more than 100 bulbs.

-In the early 1600s tulips went from being widely admired to a necessary status symbol.
+In the early 1600s, tulips went from being widely admired to a necessary status symbol.
 By the year 1634, if you had any wealth yet no tulips, you were considered a person of poor taste and lost social status.

 Historic mentions of Tulip Futures

 Even memoirs in the book Extraordinary Popular Delusions and the Madness of Crowds (Link.) mention the Tulip Mania.
 This a book on how crowds can create strange outcomes because of the beliefs they hold.
 The author Charles Mackay notes how the tulip “has neither the beauty nor the perfume of the rose — hardly the beauty of the “sweet, sweet-pea;” neither is it as enduring as either.”
 This was one of Jesse Livermore’s favorite books since its explanations of the madness of crowds could readily be applied to the market.